 2013 Base Salary.
-In January 2013, the compensation committee reviewed our executive officers' base salaries in light of the 2012 Radford survey, general market conditions in the San Francisco
+In January 2013, the compensation committee reviewed our executive officers' base salaries in light of the 2012 Radford survey, general market conditions in the San

-Bay Area life science industry, and our financial condition.
-With respect to base salary, the 2012 Radford survey concluded that our 2012 executive base salaries placed us between the 25th and 75th percentiles of the benchmark companies (other than our chief executive officer base salary, which was below the 25th percentile).
+Francisco Bay Area life science industry, and our financial condition.
+With respect to base salary, the 2012 Radford survey concluded that our 2012 executive base salaries placed us between the 25th and 75th percentiles of the benchmark companies (other than with respect to our chief executive officer's base salary, which was below the 25th percentile).